shinwei-chong/microfluidics-drop-coalescence/video-processing/README.md

 + ***createVid.m***
    Generate a new video from a folder of video frames.

-## Main Scripts - completed scripts for deployment
+## Main Scripts - complete scripts for deployment
 + ***dropCropMULTI.m***
    'Plug-and-play' script to process videos and generate cropped drop images (default dimensioins: 128x128 pix<sup>2</sup>) ready for machine learning model.